 Get Your Car Ship-Shape Again

-As soon as the claim has been filed and coverage has been determined, we can help get you on the path to getting your car repaired.
+As soon as the claim has been filed and coverage has been determined, your insurer can help get you on the path to getting your car repaired.
 Remember that rental coverage on your policy may pay for all or part of a rental car while your car is getting fixed, so be sure to check your coverage.

 Depending on your coverage, damages (minus your deductible, of course) may be covered regardless of who's at fault.
-If the other driver's at fault, your insurance company will work to recover your deductible amount from the other driver.
+If the other driver's at fault, your insurance company may work to recover your deductible amount from the other driver.
 If you're at fault, your insurance company will handle any claims covered under your policy for damages to the other vehicle you are legally obligated to pay.

 Get Up To Date Status on Your Claim